1. How do I use your patterns?

 • Use the project and pattern for mass-production

-All that I ask is that you do not sell the pattern itself for profit ^-^ People can get it free here anyway, so that would be silly!
-If you do use my finished project to sell online, I would greatly appreciate if you could credit me in your listing.
-A simple link to http://www.cholyknight.com is fine, just as a way of saying thanks.
+All that I ask is that you do not sell the pattern, photos, or templates themselves for profit ♥ In terms of copyright, everything in the pattern instructions belongs to me.
+If you do use the finished project to sell online, I would greatly appreciate if you could credit me in your listing.
+A simple link to http://www.cholyknight.com or Sew Desu Ne? is fine, just as a way of saying thanks.

 5. What about patterns from your books?